Alexandre Thienpont from Vieux Chateau Certan, who made heavenly 2010

 HAUT-MÉDOC

 Camensac, Cantemerle and Lamarque impressed a lot.
-All three were very aromatic (ripe dark berries) on the nose, seductive and charming, intense, delightfully balanced.
+All three were very aromatic (ripe dark berries) on the nose, seductive, charming, intense, and delightfully balanced.
 Terrific length and gracious aftertaste.
 Splendid effort for the vintage.
 92p.

 Beaumont and Malescasse were also very fruity with seductive aromas, well-balanced and well-knitted.
-Quite harmonious and smooth finish.
+Quite a harmonious and smooth finish.
 91p.

 LISTRAC

 Clarke and Fonreaud did great with plenty of tasty blueberries dipped in chocolate.
-Potent, wines, robust and well-structured.
-Fine persistent aftertaste Superb efforts for the district!
+Potent wines, robust and well-structured.
+Fine persistent aftertaste.
+Superb efforts for the district!
 92p.

 OK wines: Fourcas Dupre and Fourcas Hosten.
 Both rated 87p.